Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 ## 3. Adopting an Orphaned Module

-When adopting an orphaned module the [when-a-new-owner-is-identified](/Azure-Verified-Modules/help-support/issue-triage/avm-issue-triage/#when-a-new-owner-is-identified) steps are followed.
+When adopting an orphaned module the [when-a-new-owner-is-identified](/Azure-Verified-Modules/help-support/issue-triage/avm-issue-triage/#when-a-new-owner-is-identified) steps must be followed.

 ---